Graduate Student Fellowship for Research on Topics Related to Women and/or Gender Issues

-The Luann Dummer Center for Women is pleased to offer a graduate fellowship to a student who will conduct research on topics related to girls and/or women.
+The Luann Dummer Center for Women is pleased to offer a graduate fellowship to a student who will conduct research on topics related to women and/or gender issues.
 This award has been offered since the 1999-2000 academic year.

 In reviewing applications, the LDCW Advisory Board members will pay special attention to: